Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-key-vault.md

 There are four environment variables to set up locally for this example:

-- KEY_VAULT_NAME: For our demo, we use **java-keyvault-demo-kv**.
+- `KEY_VAULT_NAME`: For our demo, we use **java-keyvault-demo-kv**.

-- AZURE_CLIENT_ID: Set this to the appId value.
+- `AZURE_CLIENT_ID`: Set this to the appId value.

-- AZURE_CLIENT_SECRET: Set this to the password value.
+- `AZURE_CLIENT_SECRET`: Set this to the password value.

-- AZURE_TENANT_ID: Set this to the tenant value.
+- `AZURE_TENANT_ID`: Set this to the tenant value.

 ### Package and run locally

 Once everything has been configured, run `mvn clean package -DskipTests` to package the demo.

 Run the Spring Boot web application in Tomcat using: `mvn spring-boot:run`.
 This produces a url for the web application.
-Make note of this url.
+Make note of the url.

 ### Confirm the output